 California Farmlink is a local non-profit CDFI (Community Development Financial Institution) linking small to mid-size farmers statewide to the land and financing they need for a sustainable future.
 FarmLink is the only organization of its kind dedicated to the economic development support for beginning, limited resource, immigrant, and underserved farmers in California

 The Farmland Monitoring Project is a transdisciplinary research initiative of UC Berkeley.
-Generous support comes from the Berkeley Food Institute, the Center for Information Technology Research in the Interest of Society, UC Cooperative Extension, and CartoDB.
+Generous support comes from the Berkeley Food Institute, the Center for Information Technology Research in the Interest of Society, UC Cooperative Extension, CARTO, and the D-lab at Berkeley.
 Oversight, feedback, and expertise come from the farmers and staff of the Agriculture and Land Based Training Association, and California Farmlink.
 Research guidance, mentoring, and technical assistance provided by colleagues at Represent.org

 © Farmview.
 All rights reserved. | Design by TEMPLATED.